Skip to main content

 How can I create an effective sales and marketing plan?

-Learn how to develop a successful marketing plan to promote your child care business.
+Watch the video to learn how to develop a successful marketing plan to promote your child care business.

 What is marketing?